 The promotion of positive relationships with our students/staff/parents

-A huge thank you to our very capable and professional Parents and Friends Association volunteers who all seemed to achieve such a lovely gift that was wrapped and presented with love to all of our Sacred Heart Fathers and Dads last week!
-Well done everyone- and I hope the socks and chocolates were appreciated!
-We met as an Executive this morning to finalise some of the financial decisions that were held off on last week, as I was absent, and our plans for the Week 10 Library work are a focus for us all, now that funds have become available for some much needed upgrades.
+A huge thank you to our very capable and professional Parents and Friends Association volunteers who all seemed to achieve such a lovely gift of a delicious Bacon and Egg Roll Breakfast presented with love to all of our Sacred Heart Fathers, Father figures and Dads last week!
+Well done everyone- and I know your efforts were greatly appreciated!

 Code of Conduct (A model for healthy relationships in our School Community).

 In previous Newsletters, we have looked at statements in the Sacred Heart Primary School Code of Conduct.
 The Code is applicable to all members of our school community including, staff, students, parents, guardians, carers, visitors and volunteers.
 This week we highlight specific behaviours that will meet Statement Six of the Code of Conduct, which is that:-